erictleung/awesome-nosql-guides/README.md

 ## Data Structures

 - [Structure Your Database](https://firebase.google.com/docs/database/android/structure-data) - Best practices of structuring your data if your database uses JSON.
 [Here's](https://www.firebase.com/docs/web/guide/structuring-data.html) an older version of this guide.

+## Data Modeling

+- [NoSQL Data Modeling Techniques](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/) - This articles provides a short comparison of NoSQL system families from the data modeling point of view and digests several common modeling techniques.

 ## Trade-Offs in CAP/Brewer's Theorem